gloriadukuzeyesu/MyNotes/Computer Networks + Security/MYNotes.md

 * Application Layer : Application specific protocol  HTTP SMTP IMAP DNS

-* Transport Layer : process to process TCP, UDP
+* Transport Layer : process to process TCP, UDP.
+Bonus things TCP => reliable transportation , TLS secure netwwork

 * Network : host to host.
 Internet protocol.
 This means like my laptop being connected to google.
-It differs from link layer
+It differs from link layer.
+Routing accross the internet.

 * Link : one hop communication.
 Two devices that are connected together.
 Connected next each other in the path.